ayeujjawalsingh/Databricks/Delta-Lake/Delta Table Types(Managed and External Table) (Creation, Partitioning, Schema Evolution, Optimization)/Readme.md

 ### ✅ What is Partitioning?

+* Partitioning is a way to organize large tables into smaller, manageable pieces based on the value of one or more columns — like splitting data by year, country, or department.
 * Organizes data into **directory structure** by column values.
 * Improves **query speed** by pruning folders.